 - Enhances digestion

-Here are the options for methods used to make cultured veggies.
+Here are the options and methods used to make cultured veggies.

-Cutting Edge Cultures: This is, hands down, my favorite.
-This culture is dairy free and it is the culture I use on all my veggies.
-They specially designed this culture to make the good bacteria stay at a higher level for a longer period of time.
+This is, hands down, my favorite culture to make cultured vegetables.
+Its dairy free, and they specially designed this culture to make the good bacteria stay at a higher level for a longer period of time.
 When you make cultured veggies they’re at their strongest after the first few days they are made.
 This is because the cultures are rapidly consuming the food in the veggies and making probiotics, but as they run out of food they start to diminish.
 This will happen more quickly when you don’t use a culture.
 At first I thought this was just a lot of hype, but after using this starter in my veggies for years it convinced me.
-The veggies stay more active even after months in the fridge and they don’t seem to lose their power to help with colds and flu – and especially when it comes to food poisoning, they will knock it out fast.
-This also makes these veggies really strong and powerful; so I caution you to be careful because they will start to clean the world inside of you when you eat them, removing pathogens and candida and you will often feel the effects if you consume too much and aren’t used to them.
+The veggies stay more active even after months in the fridge.
+This starter also makes these veggies really strong and powerful; so I caution you to be careful because they will start to clean the world inside of you when you eat them, removing pathogens and candida and you will often feel the effects if you consume too much and aren’t used to them.

-No Starter: This is a fun and easy way to make cultured veggies and great if you are limited on resources.
-Submerging veggies under water will cause acidifying bacteria to make their own good bacteria Lactobacilli.
-It is naturally designed this way and the vitamin C is increased (all cultured veggies will have this) and probiotics are made from your cultured veggies.
-Over the course of a few weeks, these probiotics diminish quickly as they run out of food which is another reason I recommend using a starter culture to keep the probiotics at higher levels longer.
-Still, this is a fabulous way to have cultured veggies and it is also fun to make and super easy.
-(See a recipe below)
+This is a fun and easy way to make cultured veggies and great if you are limited on resources.
+Submerging veggies under water and adding enough salt will cause acidifying bacteria to make their own good bacteria; Lactobacilli.
+It is naturally designed this way that the veggies make their own good bacteria.
+Over the course of a few weeks, these probiotics diminish quickly as they run out of food, which is another reason I recommend using a starter culture to keep the probiotics at higher levels longer.
+Still, this is a good way to have cultured veggies and it is also fun to make and super easy.
+I would double the salt in all the recipes to ensure that the ph is at the correct level you need to cause the proper fermentation.